 Below are a few traps and myths from other companies to be aware of when choosing a hot sauce.

 - Many companies that may have started small have grown large, but still highlight their backyard-sourced pepper, family-made hot sauce.
 However, to sustain their growth many of these companies must buy large quantities of commercially available fermented pepper mash from a supplier, and send ‘the recipe and a colorful label’ to a co-packer.
-At the Taos Hum, we grow and harvest all of our peppers, and we make all of our hot sauces.
+At Taos Hum, we grow and harvest all of our peppers, and we make our own wine vinegar and all of our hot sauces.
 Quality control of our ingredients from seed to harvest, control of the process from harvest to your table, with an end goal of providing the highest quality hot sauce, is why we at the Taos Hum encourage you to try our sauces!

 - A common trap used by some hot sauce makers is the use of ‘oleoresins’, or ‘extracts.’
 Oleoresins are actually a resin in a solution of a fatty-oil that is left over after the evaporation of the chemical solvents used to extract the capsicum (and other impurities).
 As of 2019, commercial capsicum oleoresins were almost exclusively produced in an unregulated fashion outside of the U.S. from large quantities of low-quality, hot peppers.
 Why do people use oleoresins?
 Well, first they are very, very, very hot – easy to make “challenge-type products’; and second, the cost per bottle of hot sauce with a similar heat level is about two orders of magnitude cheaper to produce using oleoresins.
 They also have a burnt, horrible flavor, the potential for chemical residues, and have to be severely diluted and masked with spices to be palatable.
 Here at Taos Hum, we do have a few super-hot sauces, but we NEVER use extracts!